The Best Fantasy Movies on Netflix

-Netflix dropped a few of its fantasy classics for April, namely The NeverEnding Story and Jumanji.
-But there's still a collection of quality movies from the genre, including the hugely entertaining Stardust and the action-packed The Old Guard.
+Netflix has a decent collection of fantasy options (although it dropped a few of classics over April, namely The NeverEnding Story and Jumanji).
+The hugely entertaining Stardust and the action-packed The Old Guard are ready to enjoy, or you can shred a nerve watching the hellish Errementari.

 The Water Man (2020)